migariane/TutorialCausalInferenceEstimators/README.md

 ### Matthew James Smith, Camille Maringe, Bernard Rachet, Mohammad A. Mansournia, Paul Zivich, Stephen R. Cole, Miguel Angel Luque Fernandez

-### This repository makes available, to the scientific community, the data, and the code used in the preprint manuscript available at
+### This repository makes available to the scientific community the data and code used in the preprint manuscript available at

 [Link to the preprint article](https://...)